fission-codes/spec/dialog/dialog/relational-algebra.md

 In the context of Dialog, the relational algebra serves two purposes:
 1) Providing a small core language for further compilation to a runtime with support for recursive queries
-2) Serving as a common intermediate representation for both queries written using familiar SQL-inspired syntaxes, and for those written using [richer, higher-level languages, like Dialog](../dialog/query-engine.md).
+2) Serving as a common intermediate representation for both queries written using familiar SQL-inspired DSLs, and for those written using [richer, higher-level languages, like Dialog](../dialog/query-engine.md).

 # 2. Concepts